OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * SECEDUCATE.
 Educate data scientists and development teams on AI threats including the model attacks.

   Links to standards:
   * 27002 Control 6.3 Awareness training.
-Gap: good coverage, but lacks detail - especialy regarding the particularity: training material needs to cover AI security threats and controls (how to implement this coverage?)
+Gap: good coverage, but lacks detail and needs to take into account the particularity: training material needs to cover AI security threats and controls

 * DISCRETE.
 Minimize access to technical details that can help attackers.